 How to Measure Plant Pots

-You’ve undoubtedly seen instructions directing you to use a 12-inch or even 10-inch pot.
-Well, those measurements always refer to the pot’s diameter.
-In that case, working out its diameter is straightforward.
+You’ve seen instructions telling you to use a 12-inch or even 10-inch pot.
+Well, those measurements always refer to the pot’s diameter and NOT height.

 - Place a tape measure or ruler across the pot’s top rim at its widest part/point.